April 2, 2024

 What happened when an armed militia showed up for a Parks Department meeting in a Tennessee town?
 Nothing too out of the ordinary, it turns out — just a regularly scheduled public comment period, conducted under the watchful eye of the local sheriff.

 The topic for last month’s Local Leadership Chat was “The Trouble With Public Comments,” so I was expecting to hear about angry protesters clashing with local officials.
 I just didn’t expect the issue sparking the most controversy would be … disc golf in Texas.
-For those who participated, the discussion was insightful and instructive.
+For those who participated, the discussion was incredibly insightful and instructive.

 Local Leadership Chats are virtual gatherings, held monthly, that offer the chance to hear stories and share advice with people serving in various leadership positions all across the country.
 They are always free to join, but space is limited.
 There’s no presentation; just a gently facilitated, welcoming, and supportive conversation.